incolumepy-prospections/incolumepy.prospect.lumache/docs/source/index.rst

 Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

+Check out the :doc:`usage` section for further information.

 .. note::

    This project is under active development.

+Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.

 Contents
 --------